Stakeholder Committees and Workgroups

 The Health IT and Health Information Exchange Community and Organizational Panel (HCOP) is a workgroup formed by the Health Information Technology Oversight Council (HITOC).
 HCOP's role is to:

 - Facilitate communication and coordination among health information exchanges (HIEs), coordinated care organizations (CCOs), and other healthcare organizations

 - Identify common barriers to HIT and HIE implementation progress; and

 - Identify opportunities for collaboration amongst entities implementing and operating HIT and HIE.

 - Provide strategic input to HITOC and OHA regarding ongoing HIT and HIE strategy, policy, and implementation efforts

-The Council is comprised of representatives from a variety of organizations across Oregon that are actively engaged in implementing or operating HIT and HIE programs.
+The Panel is comprised of representatives from a variety of organizations across Oregon that are actively engaged in implementing or operating HIT and HIE programs.

-Visit the Common Credentialing Advisory Group web page for a list of advisory group members, meeting schedules and materials.
+Behavioral Health HIT Workgroup web page for a list of members, meeting schedules and materials.

 Provider Directory Advisory Committee (PDAC)